SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 # Deploying .NET applications to SCDF

-Steeltoe Streams enables .NET applications to run on SCDF by parsing the appropriate configuration and binding to the message broker. .NET applications built with Steeltoe are interoperable with their Java counterparts allowing you leverage prebuilt applications.
+Steeltoe Streams enables .NET applications to run on SCDF by parsing the appropriate configuration and binding to the message broker. .NET applications built with Steeltoe are interoperable with their Java counterparts allowing you leverage prebuilt applications maintained by the Spring Cloud team.
 To learn more about these applications, Spring cloud team has an excellent guide that describes installing and deploying Java applications on SCDF at the [Spring Cloud Data Flow Microsite](https://dataflow.spring.io/getting-started/).

 This guide is focused on deploying Steeltoe Stream applications on SCDF.